wcko87/beatoraja-english-guide/BMS-Overview.md

 But a `.bms` chart is just a sequence of notes in a file.
 To play the charts, you use a [BMS Player](#what-is-a-bms-player) like Lunatic Rave 2 or beatoraja.
 Simply put, a BMS player is the game.
 It reads the chart files, and challenges you to clear the song.

-(Note: BMS is technically a file format, but sometimes we just refer ot the game as "BMS")
+(Note: BMS is technically a file format, but sometimes we just refer to the game as "BMS")

 Here is a video example:
 https://www.youtube.com/watch?v=EW4tv3mcQ-I